 A Business Visa is often referred to as a B-1 visa.
 This is a nonimmigrant visa for the purposes of business that does not involve receiving a salary or payment from a U.S. source.
 They are normally issued for up to six months.
 If you are a citizen of a Visa Waiver Programme country, you may apply for an ESTA if your stay is for less than 90 days.

 An Extension of Stay is a special request to stay in the United States beyond the original agreement but is not available under the Visa Waiver Program in almost all situations.
 Travel to the United States is approved under the ESTA USA Visa Waiver Program for a period of no more than 90 days.
 If your schedule requires you to stay in the US longer than 90 days, please visit your local US Embassy or Consulate for information on a Visitor Visa or Business Visa.

-An ESTA Renewal is required when your passport has changed or 2 years has elapsed since your travel authorization was granted with the ESTA application.
+An ESTA Renewal is required when your passport has changed, or 2 years has elapsed since your travel authorisation was granted with the ESTA application.